angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/07-sideboard.md

 from multiple of the archetypes listed.
 When facing them you have to try and assess which parts of their strategy you most need to interact with in order to facilitate your gameplan or to prevent theirs.
-At the end of the day this comes down with experience and if a tool you have seems to fit against a deck that is slightly spicy or counter-intuitive to what has been written above then do not be afraid to _go with your gut_.
+At the end of the day this comes down to experience and if a tool you have seems to fit against a deck that is slightly spicy or counter-intuitive to what has been written above then do not be afraid to _go with your gut_.
 Just be mindful that you cannot hedge against everything without severely diluting your primary gameplan.
 Accepting that